blakemcbride/XCD/README.md

 endlocal

-Now you can use:
+Now you can:

 xcd Backend
 xcd -l
-xcd -p Api
+xcd -p Core
 xcd -c

 just like on Linux.

-## 🧠 How Windows Memory Works
+## 🧠 How Memory Works (Both Platforms)

-Memory file (same concept as Linux):
+The memory file is:

+simple plain text

+one directory per line

+automatically deduplicated

+automatically pruned when a directory vanishes

+Linux path:

+~/.xcd_memory

+Windows path:

 %USERPROFILE%\.xcd_memory

-Each line stores an absolute directory path.

-xcd.exe:

-loads this file

-prunes dead entries

-performs fuzzy matching

-chooses the target directory

-writes the final choice to %TEMP%\xcd_target.txt

-xcd.cmd then performs the actual directory change.
+You can edit or delete it manually if desired.

 ## 🤝 Authors & Attribution
 Primary Author

 Blake McBride
-Creator, maintainer, and architect of xcd on both Linux and Windows.
+Creator, maintainer, and architect of the xcd project on both Linux and Windows.

 Assisted by

-ChatGPT (OpenAI) — used as a development tool for code generation, planning, debugging, and documentation assistance.
+ChatGPT (OpenAI) — used as a development and documentation tool.
-All final code decisions and designs were made by the project author.
+All final design decisions and modifications were made by the project author.